shmuelzon/home-assistant-floor-plan/README.md

 ## Suggestions

 For best results, it's suggested to:
+* Set the 3D view's time to 8:00 AM and disable ceiling lights

+When using the "Room overlay" light mixing mode, it's also suggested to:
 * Use a dark background for the 3D view
   * It can later be converted to transparent using an image editor
 * Close all the doors between individually lighted rooms
-* Set the 3D view's time to 8:00 AM and disable ceiling lights

 ## Possible Future Enhancements
 - [ ] Allow selecting renderer (SunFlow/Yafaray) and level (high/low)